AbdelrahmanHs86/Image-Processing/README.md

 "build": compiling typescript to javascript
-"start": compiling typescript to javascript then start compiled code "dev": run and watch the code for any changes using nodemon "prettier": applying prettier rules to code
+"start": compiling typescript to javascript then start compiled code "dev": run and watch the code for any changes using nodemon "format": applying prettier rules to code
 "lint": lint the code using eslint
 "lint:fix": lint the code and fix errors using eslint "jasmine": test the compiled code